iotempire/iotempower/doc/image-pi.rst

 Install IoTempower image onto an SD-card
 ========================================

+ATTENTION: The raspberry pi image is currently outdated as we are using transitioning to docker.
+Please stay tuned and be active on the issues or in the forum if you want the re-implemantation of this feature coming back.

-- Download the Raspberry Pi image from
+- Download the Raspberry Pi image from - this version is outdated!!!
   `here on Google Drive <https://drive.google.com/open?id=1b0M93T2-suLFMjpmf8PLUTEGh_rKT6_6>`_

 - Make sure the sha256-checksum of the image is correct.
 It should be: